Volvo FL

-The Volvo FL is Volvo's smallest truck and is suitable for local and regional distribution operations, refuse collection, construction truck or small format tractor.
-The Volvo FL has been built since the summer of 1985 in a variety of different models of different weight ratings.
-The latest model has been sold since 2013.
+The Volvo FL is a series of trucks manufactured by Volvo Trucks.
+It was introduced in 1985 and has remained in production ever since, in a variety of different models of different weight ratings.
+It has been used in a variety of different roles aside from a truck, including as a fire engine.

-History

-Volvo had lost much of its global market share in the medium weight segment by the 1970s and thus felt compelled to develop an entire new range of trucks to regain competitiveness.

 First generation

 "FL" stands for "Forward Control" and "Low-level Cab".
 The FL6 and the larger FL7 and FL10 appeared in the summer of 1985.
-In 1986 the smaller FL4 also appeared, with a 4 litre TD41 turbodiesel engine.
+In 1986 the smaller FL4 also appeared, with a 4-litre TD41 turbodiesel engine.
+The model originated after Volvo had lost much of its global market share in the medium weight segment by the 1970s, prompting the development of an entirely new model to replace the previous Volvo F series.

 Beginning in 1995 some of the FL6 models were equipped with the D6A250 engine, which utilized a turbocharger as well as a supercharger.
 This allowed for an unusually high power-to-weight ratio and plentiful low-end torque.
 Volvo's larger D7A engine, as fitted to the FL7, could have been easily made to produce the same power but was considerably heavier as it was the same size as the larger ten-litre D10.

 The FL4 and FL6 have a cabin 2.3 m wide, to allow for city use.
 The FL7 and FL10's cabins are 2.5 m wide.
 The heavier FL7 and FL10 was available in a variety of configurations, ranging from 4x2 to 8x6.
 In 1997 the Volvo FLC arrived, a lighter model rated for 7.5 t rather than the 10 t of the regular FL.
 The FLC has Volvo's D4A 3989 cc turbodiesel with 135 PS, a five-speed manual, and an air sprung rear axle.